NavidulHoque/push_notification_system/README.md

 - Send immediate notifications to all users
 - Schedule notifications via:
   - `Bull + Redis`
-  - `node-cron`
+  - `Cron jobs`
 - Follows NestJS best practices (Modules, DTOs, Services, Validation)
-- Includes simple in-memory mock user service (10 users)
+- Includes a simple mock user service with 10 hardcoded users, each having an id, name, and deviceToken — no database required.

 ---